estebangarcia21/frhs-fullstack-curriculum/course-outline.md

     1. Docker
     2. Deploying our backend (Containerized)
     3. Deplying our frontend (Serverless)
 14. Finished!
-Expaning your knowledge with these topics...
+Expanding your knowledge with these topics...
     1. Typescript
     2. AWS